 - Vauxhall Corsa

-Here are a few more first car recommendations by various publications from around the web:
+Here are a few more recommendations by various publications from around the web:

 - Honda Civic: Business Insider laudes it for being ‘bulletproof’ and for being cheap to repair.
 Also, it can easily be customised, which is obviously a great quality if you’re buying used.